Dante Di Maso

-Dante Di Maso (Turin, 23 July 1924 – Turin, 2005) was an Italian football player and manager.
+Dante Di Maso (23 July 1924 – 2005) was an Italian football player and manager.
 Di Maso spent the vast majority of his career in Sicily where he was a prominent figure in the footballing scene, especially in relation to the island's most successful club, Palermo.

 A winger, Di Maso scored 40 goals in Serie A with the rosanero shirt of Palermo.
 This record was broken in the 2009-10 season by Fabrizio Miccoli.